seocam/seocam.github.io/01-research.md

 Confirming the hypothesis, the goal is to develop a reference architecture of an integration server with better control under coupling between integrated applications and integration servers.

-# Justification / Motivation
+# Abstract

-Integration servers usually concentrates all relevante code and data to allow the integrated applications to communicate and in many cases the applications also need to be modified in order to reply to the integration server messages.

-If application servers could communicate with plugable middlewares and the middlewares could pass the messages over to the application then the application server would have no direct interaction with the application itself.
-Also, in order to allow applications react to other application events the middlewares would need to be able to listen, fire and propagate event signals.
+Integration servers usually concentrates all relevante code and data to allow the integrated applications to communicate and in many cases the applications also need to be modified in order to reply to the integration server messages, increasing coupling and reducing the manutenability.
+If application servers could communicate with plugable middlewares and the middlewares could pass the messages over to the application then the application server would have no direct interaction with the application itself and with that, we expect coupling between systems to deacrease and though manutenability to increase as result.

 # Literature